granteagon/okonomi/README.txt

 django settings
 ---------------
+* OKONOMI_STATIC_URL set this to whatever makes sense for your django project.
+* OKONOMI_STATIC_PATH set this to whatever makes sense for your django project.
-OKONOMI_JS_BULKING defaults to False. set to True for the experimental memcache bulking feature.
+* OKONOMI_JS_BULKING defaults to False. set to True for the experimental memcache bulking feature.

 author